nextest-rs/nextest/site/src/book/env-vars.md

 * `NEXTEST` — always set to `"1"`.
 * `NEXTEST_EXECUTION_MODE` — currently, always set to `process-per-test`.
 More options may be added in the future if nextest gains the ability to run all tests within the same process ([#27]).
 * `NEXTEST_BIN_EXE_<name>`: The absolute path to a binary target's executable.
 This is only set when running an [integration test] or benchmark.
 The `<name>` is the name of the binary target, exactly as-is.
 For example, `NEXTEST_BIN_EXE_my-program` for a binary named `my-program`.
-Binaries are automatically built when the test is built, unless the binary has required features that are not enabled.
+  * Binaries are automatically built when the test is built, unless the binary has required features that are not enabled.
+  * When [reusing builds](reusing-builds.md) from an archive, this is set to the remapped path within the target directory.

 [#27]: https://github.com/nextest-rs/nextest/issues/27
 [integration test]: https://doc.rust-lang.org/cargo/reference/cargo-targets.html#integration-tests